Mokopirirakau "southern North Island"

 Inhabits forest and shrubland, usually amongst trunks and larger branches of trees.
 A largely nocturnal species, will sunbask near retreats.
 Occasionally found in low shrubs, ferns, or creviced clay banks.

-All Mokopirirakau species are generally solitary.
+As with our other Mokopirirakau species, Ngahere geckos are generally solitary, however, they may be found in small groups (2-5 animals) when utilising larger refuge sites (e.g. large tree cavities).
 Vocalisation among Mokopirirakau can be described as chirrups or shrill squeals when stressed.

 Ngahere gecko are viviparous, giving birth to one or two young over summer.